mainmatter/playbook/src/project-procedure/digital-products/README.md

 persona).

-Make each persona memorable, associating them with characteristics of a real person such an image, name, age, attributes, desires, and behaviors.
+Make each persona memorable, associating them with characteristics of a real person such as an image, name, age, attributes, desires, and behaviors.
 It is vital that personas are not defined once and then forgotten, but rather that they are brought to the table on a daily basis.
-Seeing a feature through the eyes of a persona creates empathy for the customer segment and helps ensure that we meet their needs as much as possible.
-Since they represent the project's users, finding ways to integrate them into the everyday decision-making process (e.g. when prioritizing features, planning user stories, and recruiting for usability testing) is what makes them a valuable tool.
+Seeing a feature through the eyes of a persona creates empathy for the customer segment that they represent, ensuring that we meet their needs as much as possible.
+They become a valuable tool when they are integrated into the everyday decision-making process (e.g. when prioritizing features, planning feature concepts, and recruiting for usability testing).

 ## Product Design